xeterixon/NotNet/NotNet.Core/README.md

 ##Notes

-* The container itself is resolvable as IContainer (it's not possible to rool your own container yet)
+* The container itself is resolvable as IContainer (it's not possible to roll your own container yet)

 ##More